 The Mesilla Valley Audubon Society (MVAS) is a chapter of the National Audubon Society.
 MVAS is a 501(c)(3) conservation and natural history organization based in southern New Mexico.
 Mesilla Valley Audubon Society serves communities in three counties: Dona Ana, Otero, and Sierra.
 Our objectives are to promote appreciation and conservation of birds, other wildlife, and their habitats through environmental education, issue advocacy and natural history experiences

-Due to COVID-19 concerns, Mesilla Valley Audubon Society is cancelling all scheduled activities during March, April, May and June. (see letter)
+Due to COVID-19 concerns, Mesilla Valley Audubon Society is cancelling all scheduled in-person activities until further notice. (see letter)